aichner/Company-Homepage-Prototype/README.md

 ![GitHub package.json version](https://img.shields.io/github/package-json/v/aichner/Company-Homepage)

-For transparency into our release cycle and in striving to maintain backward compatibility, Bootstrap is maintained under [the Semantic Versioning guidelines](https://semver.org/).
+For transparency into our release cycle and in striving to maintain backward compatibility, this repository is maintained under [the Semantic Versioning guidelines](https://semver.org/).
 Sometimes we screw up, but we adhere to those rules whenever possible.

 ## Creators